scraed/CharacteristicGuidanceWebUI/README.md

 4. Click on the "Install" button.
 5. After waiting for several seconds, a confirmation message should appear indicating successful installation: "Installed into stable-diffusion-webui\extensions\CharacteristicGuidanceWebUI.
 Use the Installed tab to restart".
 6. Proceed to the "Installed" tab.
 Here, click "Check for updates", followed by "Apply and restart UI" for the changes to take effect.
 Note: Use these buttons for future updates to the CharacteristicGuidanceWebUI as well.
-7. For the changes to be fully applied, you need to completely restart the A1111 web UI, including the terminal process.
-If you're unfamiliar with terminal operations, restarting your computer will achieve the same result.
-8. Download the necessary models as specified in the section below.
-9. Once the models are placed in the correct folder, you might need to refresh the UI to recognize the new models.
-The refresh button is located next to the "Model" dropdown menu.

 ## Usage
 Instructions on how to use the tool, including any necessary configuration and how to integrate it with the Stable Diffusion web UI.